Student Health and Wellness

 Securing Health Insurance Coverage

 Graduate students who hold an appointment as an assistant of 33.33% or more or who have a fellowship may be eligible for health insurance and other benefits beyond University Health Services.
 Contact the staff benefits and payroll coordinator in the unit where you have been hired to select one of several health care plans within 30 days of your hire date.

 Prescription medications, emergency room visits and hospitalization are not included in UHS benefits.
 Therefore, supplemental insurance covering these drugs and services is recommended for all students and is required for international students.
 The UHS Student Health Insurance Plan (SHIP) is an excellent option for many students.
-Contact the SHIP office at 608-265-5600 for more information.
+Contact the SHIP office at 608-265-5600 or visit the SHIP website for more information.

-Additional non-academic disability campus resources (not found through the McBurney Center) can be found at http://www.mcburney.wisc.edu/services/nonmcburney/index.php.
+Additional [non-academic] disability campus resources (not found through the McBurney Center) can be found on their website under the “Other Resources” tab.

-The UW-Madison Index for Campus Accessibility Resources can be found at http://www.wisc.edu/accessibility/index.php.
+Explore the UW-Madison Index for Campus Accessibility Resources

 Mental Health Resources On and Off Campus

 University Health Services (UHS) is the primary mental health provider for students on campus.
 UHS Counseling and Consultation Services offers a wide range of services to the diverse student population of UW-Madison.
 They offer immediate crisis counseling, same day appointments and ongoing treatment.
 Go to their website or call 608-265-5600.

 UHS service costs are covered for students through tuition and fees.

 Graduate students of color who want to be part of a support group specifically for that population are also encouraged to connect with the Multicultural Graduate Network to be part of their group in partnership with campus Mental Health Services (see event calendar) and contact firstname.lastname@example.org for additional information.